Mathieu-S/MinecraftModUpdater/README.md

 ```
 Q: OMG Why did you use .NET ?!
 You should use X !
 R: Ok listen.
 First of all, it's a free tool.
-Second, I code with what I like.
-Third, if you are not satisfied, go develop an equivalent of this X tool!
+Secondly, I code with what I like.
+Thirdly, if you are not satisfied, go to develop an equivalent of this tool in X!
 ```